-Monroe School District utilizes social media as a means of enhancing existing communication strategies and celebrating student, staff and school achievements.
-It also allows us to facilitate transparency, interactivity and collaboration with our students, staff, parents and community members.
+Monroe School District utilizes social media as a means of enhancing existing communication strategies and celebrating student, staff, and school achievements.
+It also allows us to facilitate transparency, engagement, and collaboration with our students, staff, families, and community members.

-It is the policy of the Monroe School District to promote mutual respect, civility and orderly conduct among district employees, parents, students and the public (see Board Policy 9480: Civility).
+It is the policy of the Monroe School District to promote mutual respect, civility and orderly conduct among district employees, parents, students and the public.
 District staff will treat students, parents and other members of the public with respect and expects the same in return.
-We welcome your thoughts, questions and comments and look forward to interacting with our community as partners in education.
+We welcome your thoughts, questions, and comments and look forward to interacting with our community as partners in education.

-Postings and comments must not violate district policies (see Board Policy 4780: Responsible Use of Electronic Resources) or internet safety guidelines, nor will page administrators allow comments on page postings that:
+Postings and comments must not violate district policies or internet safety guidelines, and we will not permit comments on our social media accounts that:

-6. Contain political campaign messages, including support or opposition of ballot measures or political candidates.
+- Contain political campaign messages, including support or opposition of ballot measures or political candidates

 We strive to communicate about urgent issues and respond to inquiries from our community in a timely manner, but please note that our social media accounts are not monitored 24/7.
 If you have an emergency or are in crisis, please call 911.
 Please contact principals, teachers, staff members and the School Board directly as we are not equipped to forward messages to individuals through social media.